Rambler American: 1964

-In addition to the top-of-the-line 440 models, the lower trim 330 and 220 models were also available, and Rambler American sales soared to a record 160,000-plus.
-The old 195.6 CID I6 was a gas stingy champ in the Mobil Economy Runs and available in 90 hp, 125 hp, and 138 hp versions.
+In addition to the top-of-the-line 440 models, the lower trim 330 and 220 models were also available, and Rambler American sales increased to a record 160,000-plus.
+The old 195.6 CID I6 was an economy champ in the Mobil Economy Runs and available in 90 hp, 125 hp, and 138 hp versions.

 American Motors focused its marketing on the economy of the new models, advertising that was previously only popular during the Great Depression.
 The company's series of "Love Letters to Rambler" advertisements included "ordinary user testimonials" about the economy and reliability of their Ramblers, rather than in pursuit of buyers in the whole compact car market segment.
 This strategy was copied 10 years later by Datsun.